Paris / Attractions / Museums / Musée de l'Orangerie

 Visit Monet's Water Lilies and Tickets Musée de l'Orangerie

-Metro: | Concorde stop - Line 1, 8, or 12 |
+Metro Concorde stop - Line 1, 8, or 12

-Closed: | May 1st, July 14th (closed in the morning), and December 25th |
+• Closed Tuesdays, May 1st, July 14th (closed in the morning), and December 25th

-Musée de l'Orangerie is located in the Jardin des Tuileries (the gardens of the Louvre Museum).
+The Musée de l'Orangerie is located in the Jardin des Tuileries (the gardens of the Louvre Museum).
 The charming museum houses artwork from the late 19th and early 20th centuries.
 Several well-known paintings in the museum are by French artist Claude Monet.
 Monet is regarded as one of the founders of the impressionist art style.
 He is well known for his landscape and architectural painting series, in which he repeatedly painted the same scene in various lighting conditions.

 Monet’s famous Water Lilies, in French named Les Nymphéas, are the most popular exhibits in Musée de l’Orangerie.
 The large paintings were inspired by water lilies from Monet’s own garden in Giverny.
 The series was created between 1914 and 1924, during a period when Monet’s eyesight was declining.
 The Les Nymphéas series stands out for its bright colors and abstract shapes.